DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 --output-path ./V9/single-end-demuxV9.qza \
 --input-format SingleEndFastqManifestPhred33V2
 ```
-This chuck of code will wimport sequentially all the fastqs into their respective directories, and you will get these messages if the import runs succefully
+**Success!** You will see a confirmation message for each successful import, like this:

-* >Imported ./V2/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V2/single-end-demuxV2.qza
+`Imported ./V2/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V2/single-end-demuxV2.qza`
-* >Imported ./V3/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V3/single-end-demuxV3.qza
-* >Imported ./V4/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V4/single-end-demuxV4.qza
-* >Imported ./V67/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V67/single-end-demuxV67.qza
-* >Imported ./V8/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V8/single-end-demuxV8.qza
-* >Imported ./V9/manifest.txt as SingleEndFastqManifestPhred33V2 to ./V9/single-end-demuxV9.qza

-## Step2: QC
-Now before proceeding we should inspect the imported sequences to estimate the legth that we want to keep during the demoising step, as stated in the original workflow this can be done using
-the `demux summarize` command
+## Step 2: Quality Control and Visualization
+Before denoising, we must inspect the quality of our sequencing reads.
+This is the most critical decision-making step, as it determines the parameters for DADA2.
 ```
 ### V2
 qiime demux summarize \